succinctlabs/plonky2x-example/README.md

 ### Deploying your smart contract

-1. Deploy your smart contract by using `./deployAddition.sh` in `contracts/`
+1. Deploy your smart contract by using `cd contracts` and `./deployAddition.sh`
 2. Edit `contracts/script/Addition.s.sol` with your contract's deployed address
 3. Request a proof by using `./requestAddition.sh` in `contracts/` to trigger a request on-chain